 - Very customizable – You can attach Petsafe “barriers” to specific items.
 The shock collar then beeps and tingles when they get near these forbidden areas

-- Need to cutoff a new area?
+- Need to cut off a new area?
 Just move the transmitter, train your cat, and they will start avoiding that place as well

 - Good for smart cats that outwit barriers or automatic spray training devices

-- Beeps first as a warning then does a shock if the shock collar/receiver gets to close to the transmitter – our favorite type of training collar always uses beeps first and has multiple shock settings so you can set it super low
+- Beeps first as a warning then does a shock if the shock collar/receiver gets too close to the transmitter – our favorite type of training collar always uses beeps first and has multiple shock settings so you can set it super low

 - Great battery life